 Once you have extracted the downloaded zip file, you will find two module folders.
 “JoomlaCmsBundle” for Akeneo and “joomla_api_v1.0.zip” for Joomla.

 Akeneo Module Installation

-1 – Once you have unzipped the download zip and merge “src” folder into akeneo project root directory.
+1 – Once you have unzipped the download zip then merge the “src” folder into akeneo project root directory.

-2 – Goto app/AppKernel.php and add the following line.
+2 – Goto app/AppKernel.php after that add the following line.

 in function registerProjectBundles()

-3 – Goto app/config/routing.yml and add these lines at top of the file.
+3 – After that, goto app/config/routing.yml then add these lines at top of the file.

 4 – You have to navigate first to Akeneo installation directory (Ex: cd /opt/bitnami/apps/akeneo/htdocs).
 After SSH, you have to run the command to your Akeneo server by the terminal.